HACManchester/Snippets/become_a_member/welcome_email.md

 ## Chat with us

 Communities work best when we talk to each other and we're a talkative bunch.
 We have an extremely active Telegram Group ( https://hacman.org.uk/telegram ) and forum ( list.hacman.org.uk ).
 Telegram is a mobile/desktop app that allows easy real-time text chat for groups which we use for social chatter while our forum is more focused on discussion of projects, group orders and announcements regarding the space itself.

-If you're super keen to get involved there's a list of things we need assistance with here: https://hacman.org.uk/we-need-your-help/
+If you're super keen to get involved there's a list of things we need assistance with here: https://hacman.org.uk/we-need-your-help/.

+Everyone is also welcome at the [Monthly Monday Member's Meeting](http://wiki.hacman.org.uk/MMMM) (4th Monday of the month) where most of the decisions regarding the running of the space are discussed/agreed upon.

 ## Access